Tekki/sql-ledger/README.md

 The `full` branch, which is checked out by default, provides some additions:

 * real Unicode support
+* MFA with time-based one-time passwords (codes from Authenticator App)
 * extended keyboard shortcuts ([docs](doc/shortcuts.md))
 * spreadsheet downloads
 * recently used objects